patricialmd/fire-prediction-mobile-app-prototype-for-the-elderly/README.md

-# Wide Awake: Prototype of a mobile app that predicts home fire and notifies the elderly and their carers when smoke/fire is detected
+# Fire Prediction mobile app prototype for the elderly
+![
 This was designed as a university project with a focus on elderly-centred UI/UX design.
 This app serves as a warning alert system for future fires and allows users to prevent deaths or fire-related injuries from happening.

 ## I. Motivation